pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 _Back to the discussion on causality_...

 Causality is the law of identity applied to actions, and by extension, events (which are the result of the actions and interactions of two or more entities).
 As a part of existence, an action has an identity.
-But an entity's action can exist neither apart from its identity nor in contradiction to its identity, which is to say that an entity can only act according to its identity.
+But an entity's action can exist neither apart from nor in contradiction to the entity's identity, which is to say that an entity can only act according to its identity.
 Hence, by extension, a subset of existence can only change according to the identities of the entities acting and interacting within it.

 **NOTE**: _Pointing out that actions cannot exist apart from entities and their identities is key in showing that their identities (i.e. their natures) result in certain actions in a certain context, i.e. their actions are based on their identities.
 This, of course, is necessary to reach the principle of causality._